rpede/SecureSoftwareDevelopment/assignments/crypto.md

 [sniffing](https://en.wikipedia.org/wiki/Sniffing_attack) the traffic between the applications.

+Create your solution to the exercises as a console application.
+It is okay to hard-code the messages.

 ## Sockets

 I think the easiest way to get started is simply to use raw TCP sockets.